Advice and Articles

 Why mocks are important this year

-This year, mocks are even more important than ever.
-With the grading of summer exams now returned to pre-pandemic grading, it would be wise not to ditch mock exam revision because you’d rather be watching Netflix over the Christmas period.
-Take your revision seriously and you’ll be looking after your future in 2024.
+There is no doubt that mocks are very important and it would be wise not to ditch mock exam revision because you’d rather be watching Netflix over the Christmas period.
+Take your revision seriously and you’ll be looking after your future.

 How to stop mocks from ruining your Christmas holiday